19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 2 of 2016 wef 01/01/2016]

+(6) To avoid doubt, a reference to a withdrawal from an SRS account in this section is a reference to an actual withdrawal of funds, and excludes a deemed withdrawal of funds under section 10L(3E).

+[Act 2 of 2016 wef 01/07/2016]

 ### Approval of deduction of investment from SRS account of non-citizen

 45EA\.—(1) This section applies to an investment made using funds from an SRS account of an SRS member who is not a citizen of Singapore.

 (2) Before approving the deduction of the investment from the balance in the SRS account, an SRS operator shall comply with subsection (3), unless the Comptroller has waived such compliance by notice in writing to the SRS operator.

-(3) The SRS operator shall collect from the SRS member or (if he is deceased) his legal personal representative tax at the rate of 22% on an amount that is equal to 50% of the total value of the investment to be deducted from the balance in the SRS account.
+(3) Subject to subsection (3A), the SRS operator shall collect from the SRS member or (if he is deceased) his legal personal representative tax at the rate of 22% on an amount that is equal to 50% of the total value of the investment to be deducted from the balance in the SRS account.

 [Act 2 of 2016 wef 01/01/2016]

+[Act 2 of 2016 wef 01/07/2016]

+(3A) If the deduction of the investment from the balance in the SRS account is to be made on the ground in section 10L(3G), the amount on which tax is to be collected under subsection (3) is determined in the following manner:

+where A

+is the amount of funds to be actually withdrawn from the SRS account on that ground (if any);

+B

+is the total value of the investment that is to be deducted from the balance in the SRS account; and

+C

+is the amount of the SRS member’s income chargeable to tax under section 10(1)(g) as determined under section 10L(3G).

+[Act 2 of 2016 wef 01/07/2016]

-(4) In subsection (3), the value of an investment shall be reckoned in accordance with the regulations made under section 10L(11).
+(4) In subsections (3) and (3A), the value of an investment shall be reckoned in accordance with the regulations made under section 10L(11).

+[Act 2 of 2016 wef 01/07/2016]

 (5) If the Comptroller has given a written notice to the SRS operator requiring the SRS operator to collect tax at a higher or lower rate than 22%, then the reference to the rate of 22% in subsection (3) is a reference to the higher or lower rate.